CodeYourFuture/syllabus-archive/node-db/week-18/lesson.md

 Now, the database you're working with right now is essentially just a toy.
 However, when you work with a real database you're often going to have a number of problems

-1) select * from table is going to return thousands of rows.
+1) SELECT * FROM table is going to return thousands of rows.
 This take ages to load and display and if you just want to see a representative sample it's overkill.

 2) You want to return the top 10 of something.